FaridSafi/react-native-google-places-autocomplete/.github/ISSUE_TEMPLATE/usage-help.md

 assignees: ''
 ---

-#### Describe the problem
+# Describe the problem

 A clear and concise description of what you are trying to do and where things are going wrong.

-#### Describe the problem

-A clear and concise description of what you tried doing to solve this problem.

-#### Code Example (required - issue will be closed without this)
+# Reproduction - (required - issue will be closed without this)

-Please provide a copy of your usage of the `<GoogleAutoComplete />` component between the triple ticks below:
+Steps to reproduce the behavior - a minimal reproducible code example, link to a [snack](https://snakc.expo.io) or a repository.

+**Please provide a FULLY REPRODUCIBLE example.**

 <details>
   <summary>Click to expand!</summary>